 Welcome to Lisa’s class page.
 We are a year three class and the adults in class are: Lisa (teacher), Ann (pastoral learning support manager) and Veronica (pastoral learning support).
 More importantly, the children are: Amie, Bryan, Callum, Devine, Isaac, Lewis, Louie and Xander.

 Last half term we completed our Australian Adventure topic and painted boomerangs, made mini bull roarers and designed our own didgeridoos during art and music sessions.
-During maths, we concentrated on learning our times tables, basic number skill such as adding, subtracting, ordering and comparing numbers and have started to investigate the properties of 2D and 3D shapes and to measure length, capacity and mass.
+During maths, we concentrated on learning our times tables, basic number skills such as adding, subtracting, ordering and comparing numbers and started to investigate the properties of 2D and 3D shapes and to measure length, capacity and mass.
 We started a new science topic on living things and their habitats where we first determined the difference between things that are living, dead or have never been alive and then investigated microhabitats around the school grounds.

 We had a few days disturbance to lessons due to the unexpected snow but then got busy with Christmas activities including creating cards, crackers, sock snowmen, Christmas tree ornaments, baking shortbread stars and making magic reindeer food.
 We enjoyed the Jungle Book pantomime and all took part in the carol concert along with some of our parents and grandparents.

 We started our new topic: Great and Ghastly Events, which will involve a whistle-stop tour of history from The Gunpowder Plot and the Great Fire of London in the 1600s, through to the sinking of the Titanic, both World Wars and ending with the tragedy of Grenfell Tower in 2017.